OSHA Overhead Crane Inspections & OSHA Hoist Inspections

 What Daily Checks Should End Users Practice?

-While monthly and annual inspections are a great way to have professionals ensure safe use of overhead cranes, crane function can change daily.
-Wire ropes could wear, limit switches could fail, and wear could eventually catch up with a crane depending on use.
+While monthly and annual inspections are a great way to have professionals ensure safe use of overhead cranes, its function can change daily.
+Wire ropes could wear, limit switches could fail, and normal wear could eventually catch up and damage the structure and components depending on use.

-Below are a few things your crane operator should run through every day at the beginning of his/her shift.
+Below are a few things your operator should run through every day at the beginning of his/her shift.

 - Lower Hoist Completely while checking wire rope fraying.